 Uranium is used in the process of fission because it's a naturally unstable element.
-This means that special precautions must be taken during the mining, transporting and storing of the uranium, as well as the storing of any waste product to prevent it from giving off harmful levels of radiation.
+This means that special precautions as described by the National Academies Press must be taken during the mining, transporting and storing of the uranium, as well as the storing of any waste product to prevent it from giving off harmful levels of radiation.

 When the uranium has finished splitting, the resulting radioactive byproducts need to be removed.
-While recycling efforts of this waste product have been undertaken in recent years, the storage of the by-product could lead to contamination through leaks or containment failures.
+The NEI highlights steps for the recycling efforts of this waste product that have been undertaken in recent years, and how the storage of the by-product that could lead to contamination through leaks or containment failures can be avoided.